BeesTek/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. head /etc/passwd is a script that displays the first 10lines of the '/etc/passwd ' file
 6. head -3 iacta | tail -1 is a sript that displays the third line of the iacta file which is in a working directory
 7. echo "Best School" > echo "Best School" >  \\\*\\\\"'\"Best School\"\\'\\\\\*\$\\\?\\\*\\\*\\\*\\\*\\\*\:\) is a script that creates a file  named  \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School.
 The special characters are being escaped using backslashes, single and double quotes respectively.
-8. ls -la > ls_cwd_content is a scipt that writes into the file ls_cwd_content a result of the ls -la command9.
+8. ls -la > ls_cwd_content is a scipt that overwrites into the file ls_cwd_content a result of the ls -la command
+9. tail -n | iacta >> iacta is script that duplicates the last line of the file iacta which will be in a working directory.
+10.